elasticio/elasticio.github.io/content/_components/request-reply/index.md

 These two approaches are called: **Asynchronous** (one-way) and **Synchronous** (two-way) messaging transmission types.
-At {{site.data.tenant.name}} all integration flows are asynchronous in nature unless **HTTP Reply** or **Request-reply** component is added.
-It enables the two-way messaging conversation through the request-reply pattern transforming the flow into a synchronous one.
+At {{site.data.tenant.name}} all integration flows are asynchronous in nature unless **HTTP Reply** component is added.
+It enables the two-way messaging conversation through the HTTP Reply pattern transforming the flow into a synchronous one.

 ## Triggers